Skip to the content.

 7 day averages

-The 7 day averages for the daily increase in cases.
+The 7 day averages for the wastewater estimated daily increase in cases.
 If no new cases were reported, these lines would go to zero.

-The average increase in reported cases for the seven days ending on Apr 17 is: 155.0
+The average increase in wastewater estimated cases for the seven days ending on Jan 15 is: 10601.0

-The last time cases per day were this high was Apr 10 2024: 7 days prior.
+The last time wastewater estimated cases per day were this high was Jan 04 2025: 7 days prior.

-The last time cases per day was lower than this was Mar 11 2020: 1498 days prior.
+The last time wastewater estimated cases per day was lower than this was Dec 28 2024: 14 days prior.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.